microcks/microcks.io/content/documentation/guides/automation/api.md

 3️⃣ We will **issue a bunch of API calls** and discuss permissions.

-> 💡 All the commands of this guide are exposed as `curl` commands, it's then up-to-you to translate them into your language or automation stack of choice.
-As this is a simple test, we will not bother with certificates validation and add the `-k` flags to the commands.
-Be sure to use `--cacert` or `--capath` options on real environment with custom certificates.
+> 💡 All the commands of this guide are exposed as `curl` commands, it's then up to up-to-you to translate them into your language or automation stack of choice.
+As this is a simple test, we will not bother with certificate validation and add the `-k` flags to the commands.
+Be sure to use `--cacert` or `--capath` options in the real environment with custom certificates.

 Let's jump in! 🏂

-## 1. Check security configuration
+## 1. Check the security configuration

 Assuming you're running your Microcks instance at `https://microcks.example.com/api/keycloak/config` and that you're not aware of your security configuration, you may execute this first command in your terminal to get the configuration: